richardcrowley/parkrun-capstone/README.md

 # Data Science Capstone Project - Predicting parkrun results

 This project was completed as part of the Data Science Immersive course at General Assembly in December 2020.
+Note that the data is not included in this repo but notebooks with code used to acquire, clean, analyse and model the data are available.

 ## Background